Daweet/Daweet.github.io/_posts/2020-05-04-from-markdown-to-webpages.md

 > add two asterisks before and after it (e.g., **this text is bold**).
 It may take a while to get used to seeing Markdown
 > syntax in your text, especially if you’re accustomed to WYSIWYG applications.

 I think Markdown is intuitive, a lightweight and easy-to-use syntax for styling your writing.
-You can write simple blogs, equations, codes with it.
+You can write simple blogs, equations [with modifications], codes with it.
 You can also share other sites and add images to your blogs and/or files.
 I suggest to visit the website [Markdown](https://www.markdownguide.org) for further exploration.